Stacey Reile

-Stacey "stayLo" Reile (born 30 November 1987) is a female boxer who won the first female IBF featherweight world championship.
+Stacey "stayLo" Reile (born November 30, 1987) is a female boxer who won the first IBF featherweight world championship for women.
 Reile was born in Utica, New York and lived there during her childhood.
 Reile later moved to South Florida and currently resides in Miami Beach, Florida.

 Amateur boxing

 Upon moving to South Florida, Reile developed her fitness and won 1st place at the Miss Fitness South Florida competition in 1999.
-She also began training for boxing in the late 1990s under the tutelage of trainer Luis Lagerman and Women's International Boxing Association (WIBA) President, Ryan Wissow.
+She also began training for boxing in the late 1990s under the tutelage of trainer Luis Lagerman and Women's International Boxing Association (WIBA) President Ryan Wissow.
 Reile had only two scheduled amateur matches.
-The first was to take place in the 126 pound division at the Florida State Golden Gloves tournament in 2000.
+The first was to take place in the 126-pound division at the Florida State Golden Gloves tournament in 2000.
 Reile's opponent did not show up, so Reile won by a walkover.
 Reile also won her second amateur bout by defeating Vanessa Ramos.
-Although this was Reile's last fight as an amateur, Reile decided to delay becoming a pro boxer and instead honed her craft in the gym for the next four years.
+Although this was Reile's last fight as an amateur, she decided to delay turning pro and instead honed her craft in the gym for the next four years.
 Just a few days before her pro debut in 2004, Reile traveled to American Top Team in Coconut Creek, Florida, to spar with Shelby Walker.
-At the time of the sparring session, Walker was a veteran of 11 pro boxing fights and challenged for a world featherweight title about two months before.
+At the time of the sparring session, Walker was a veteran of 11 pro boxing fights and had challenged for a world featherweight title about two months before.